stan-dev/stan-dev.github.io/events/stancon2024/index.md

 ------
 Dates: September 10 - 12th 2024

-Information regarding travelling, accomodation, participation and call for tutorials and talks will be posted soon!
+Information regarding travelling and accomodation will be posted soon!

-Registration opens on March 15th.

 ------
 **Call for proposals**